boots-edu/textbook/source/text/13-Recursion/trees.md

 > Note: if we had been looking for 99, we would search the left subtree, which would be empty and we would return tat we did not find it.

-### Implementing Binary Search Trees in Typescript
+### Implementing Binary Search Trees in TypeScript

-First we need a way to represent a tree in typescript.
+First we need a way to represent a tree in TypeScript.
 Since every node in a tree is itself a tree root, we should implement the node of a tree, then just keep a reference to that node as the root of the tree.

 We will create a node class that will contain a number and 2 children.
 Those children themselves will be nodes (possibly empty).